 I worked for a great organization for nearly 31 years and was able to retire in 2018 to spend time on things that energize me.
-When I'm not making metal art, I swim, bike and run, to stay fit for triathlons.
+When I'm not making metal art, I ride my road bike and walk my dog, to stay ahead of the desserts I like to bake.
 I love to spend time with my friends, my family, and two dogs.
 If that's not enough, I'm also a storyteller.
 My metal art and storytelling complement each other - each piece has a story about where I found certain objects, or why I chose the objects I chose for the character I made.
 I never take myself too seriously, and my work is intended to make people smile.

 I am originally from MN, but have been in AZ for most of my life.
 My professional background is in Information Technology.
 When I retired, a handful of artists in my neighborhood inspired me to take a metal arts class.
 I have a love for rusty objects and had been collecting them for several years, thinking that one day I'd do something them.
 This is that day!
 I love the color and texture of rusty metal parts and when I transform found objects into yard art, I feel like I've given them a new life - a life where they can be appreciated and loved once again.